boazsegev/plezi/README.md

     AN.on_shutdown(Kernel, :my_shutdown_proc, Time.now) { puts "this will run after shutdown." }
     AN.on_shutdown() { puts "this will run too." }

+    # a timer
+    AN.run_after 2, -> {puts "this will wait 2 seconds to run... too late. for this example"}

+    # an asynchronous method call with an optional callback block
     AN.callback(Kernel, :puts, "Anorexic will start eating our code once we exit terminal.") {puts 'first output finished'}

 ## Food for thought - advanced controller uses